Housane/integrated-ui-clone/README.md

 ## Instructions/User Manual

-### For More Information, please visit our project documentationL https://docs.google.com/document/d/1qSjFYcvqAI-h3niWUJbFe-zl7Blzw9tLPdVAbDsEoVw/edit?usp=sharing
+### For More Information, please visit our project documentation https://docs.google.com/document/d/1qSjFYcvqAI-h3niWUJbFe-zl7Blzw9tLPdVAbDsEoVw/edit?usp=sharing

 ### Account Signup/Login
 Feel free to link your account to signup/login.
 An example has been shown on the app.
 Please DO NOT spam the prediction function as there are rate limits on it.